Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Academy.md

 When you reset an environment, consider the factors that should change so that training is generalizable to different conditions.
-For example, if you were training a maze-solving Agent, you would probably want to change the maze itself for each training episode.
-Otherwise, the Agent would probably on learn to solve one, particular maze, not mazes in general.
+For example, if you were training a maze-solving agent, you would probably want to change the maze itself for each training episode.
+Otherwise, the agent would probably on learn to solve one, particular maze, not mazes in general.

 ## Controlling an Environment